IvayloDankolov/advent-2025/docs/problem6.md

 We'll survive, somehow.

 Alrighty, I legitimately was not aware Kotlin Script (.kts) was a legitimate format until about 5 minutes ago.
 I guess I never had reason to look for that.
 Neat

+## First impressions

+Oh boy I sure hope this fits in 64 bits otherwise I'm definitely not first trying this.
+My input doesn't seem to ever multiply more than 4 4 digit numbers together and there's maybe 100, so ballpark 10^15 should be fine.

+Honestly I don't even see any possible room for clever optimisations in part 1, it's just a nice and quick O(n) on the input size.

+I guess if you had a massively long file you can try and do file seek + a jump pointer array for the start of each line to solve it in only O(rows) rather than O(rows \* cols) memory, but we're talking probably on the order of 100gb here so it won't fit in ram.
+Certainly not bothering with that.

+Right, that turned out to be accurate.
+No bignums for the precious star.
+Now let's see how we're going to twist the knife.